 For the children in early years provision, P.E is covered by the following early learning goals:

 - Moving and Handling – By the end of Early Years provision, children should show good control and co-ordination in large and small movements.
 They will move confidently in a range of ways, safely negotiating space.
 They will be able to handle equipment and tools effectively, including pencils for writing.

-In addition children in Year 4 attend weekly swimming lessons on Tuesday Mornings.
+Children in Year 4 also attend weekly swimming lessons on Tuesday Mornings.
 During these sessions children are taught to:

 - Swim competently, confidently and proficiently over a distance of at least 25 metres

 - Use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]